 A table of comparable sales if the party intends to rely on such evidence.
 The table should include at least the age, size, sales price, date of sale, and location relative to the subject property of each comparable sale.
 A suggested table is available on the Board’s website or by contacting the board’s staff.

 An income approach to valuation outline if the party intends to rely on such evidence.
-The outline should include at least the subject property’s square-footage, contended price per square-foot, vacancy rate, operating expenses, and capitalization rate.
+The outline should include at least the subject property’s square-footage, contended price per square-foot, vacancy rate, operating expenses, income, and capitalization rate.

 . . .